meilisearch/documentation/references/dump.md

 # Dump

-The `dump` route allow the creation of database dumps.
+The `dumps` route allow the creation of database dumps.
 Dumps are compatible between MeiliSearch versions.

 ## Trigger dump